sonots/cumo/README.md

 ### Disable GPU Memory Pool

-GPU memory pool is enabled as default.
-To disable, set `CUMO_MEMORY_POOL=OFF` environment variable , or
+GPU memory pool is enabled by default.
+To disable it, set `CUMO_MEMORY_POOL=OFF`, or:

 ```
 require 'cumo'